-COMMUNITY FACILITIES

-Community Buildings - Burgage Hall, St. Katherine's Hall, Market House, Community Hall

-Churches - Parish Church, Methodist Church, Baptist Church, St Katherine's Church, Church of the Holy Trinity

-Pubs - Prince of Wales, Feathers Hotel, Royal Oak, The Retreat, Seven Stars, The Horseshoe, The Full Pitcher, The Brewery, The Talbot, The Royal British Legion, The Lion
+COMMUNITY FACILITIES Community Buildings - Burgage Hall, St. Katherine's Hall, Market House, Community Hall Churches - Parish Church, Methodist Church, Baptist Church, St Katherine's Church, Church of the Holy Trinity Pubs - Prince of Wales, Feathers Hotel, Royal Oak, The Retreat, Seven Stars, The Horseshoe, The Full Pitcher, The Brewery, The Talbot, The Royal British Legion, The Lion

-The vision for Ledbury makes clear that the local services and facilities are an important part of ensuring good 'quality of life' for new and existing The planning residents. system responsibility towards health and wellbeing.
+The vision for Ledbury makes clear that the local services and facilities are an important part of ensuring good 'quality of life' for new and existing residents.
+The planning system has а responsibility towards health and wellbeing.
 Protection and enhancement of such facilities are set out within the policies.
 Ledbury has a higher than average ageing population requiring support.
 Equally important are the needs of younger people, many of whom are struggling on low incomes, and they should not be overlooked.
 An aim of the Plan is to establish Ledbury as a desirable location, by offering a good standard of facilities, services, and open spaces.
 The Town Plan comprehensively addresses the views of residents on health services and we do not rehearse them here.
 We should however highlight some of the key issues.
 One of the main challenges for the town is how to manage the expansion of health services to meet growing expectations of patients and the forecast increase in population.
 The doctors' surgeries are "at saturation point".
 Whilst they are taking new patients there is no capacity to cope with an expansion in the population of the town.
 They have already had to absorb migrants from the EU, requiring the services of interpreters.
-They have no capacity for taking on additional personnel: consulting rooms are constantly in use by GPs "hot desking" with other health professionals.
+They have no capacity for taking on additional personnel: consulting rooms are 10.
+Community & Leisure constantly in use by GPs "hot desking" with other health professionals.
 The limited parking for health staff and patients is another issue.
 There is a need for an improved NHS dental care facility, as a service is only available one day a week in the NHS Minor Injuries Unit.
 Therefore, dental care can only be accessed privately or by travelling to neighbouring towns.
 The NDP is not the forum to address healthcare issues, but it should aim to facilitate the acquisition of property near existing services should they wish to expand.
+As for leisure facilities, and especially as a means of helping to reduce the demands on health care, there is substantial evidence from consultation on the NDP and Town Plans, that the community highly values the town's public and green spaces for recreational use.
+They also want to see an enhanced footpath network in and around Ledbury.
+These needs are reflected through specific policies in the NDP 'Community & Leisure' and 'Travel & Infrastructure' sections.
+It is worth noting that two of the town's main community assets are already protected-the Recreation Ground is protected under 'Fields in Trust' while the Community Hall is held in trust by the community.
+Community & Leisure - Objectives & Policies Objective CLI: